San Diego Sexual Harassment Lawyer

 Elements that may make it challenging to prove workplace harassment include:

-• The perpetrator might be trying to cover up their actions (they might lie, manipulate evidence such as photos, videos, recordings, emails, etc.)
+• The perpetrator might be trying to cover up their actions (they might lie or manipulate evidence such as photos, videos, recordings, emails, etc.).

 You need not be intimidated by these circumstances.
 These are common issues when bringing a workplace sexual harassment suit, and each one of them can be overcome by your legal team at The Pride Law Firm.